-A Marketing KPI or metric is a measurement used to evaluate the impact of marketing activities from a company or department while helping professionals to monitor the success of different channels or campaigns in order to determine efficient budget spending strategies.
+A Marketing KPI (key performance indicator) is a measurable value used by organisations to evaluate the impact of marketing activities while helping professionals to monitor the success of different marketing channels to determine efficient budget spending strategies.

-Here is the complete list of the most important marketing KPIs and metrics, that we will discuss in this article in every detail:
+Here is the complete list of the top 16 marketing KPIs and metrics, that every marketer should know:

 Cost per Acquisition: Are your customer acquisition costs viable?